Recent members’ meetings

-- Advice Seminar We held a free advice session at Spotlight for those interested in joining a co-op agency.
+Advice Seminar We held a free advice session at Spotlight for those

-- Casting Directors Seminars We’ve held many Seminars with Casting Directors for our members, to help them become better agents.
-Panellists included Francesca Greene, Debbie O’Brien, Jeremy Zimmerman (plus assistants), Gillian Hawser, Suzy Korel, Sharon Levinson, Janet Hampson, Sophie Marshall, Gennie Radcliffe, Michael Syers, Kate Day, Hannah Miller, Helena Palmer, Jill Trevellick, Laura Windows, John Cannon, Anne McNulty, John Manning, Sooki McShane, Toby Whale, Sarah Hughes, Carolyn McLeod, Derek Barnes, Carl Proctor, Joyce Nettles, Kelly Hendry, Victor Jenkins, Lou Clouter, Alastair Coomer, Tree Petts, Annie Rowe, Ros Hubbard, Jane Deitch, Jane Frisby, Danielle Tarento, Aisha Walters, Manuel Puro, Nadine Rennie, Neil Rutherford, Matt Selby, Belinda Norcliffe, Michael Cox, Richard Evans, Ginny Schiller, Andrea Clark and Emily Jones, Suzanne Smith, Heather Basten, Hannah Ashby-Ward, Grace Hudson and David Grindrod.
-The seminars have been chaired by Christine Payne, Equity’s former General Secretary, and Ian Manborde, Equity’s Equalities Organizer.
+    interested in joining a co-op agency.

+    - Casting Directors Seminars We’ve held many Seminars with Casting Directors

+    for our members, to help them become better agents.
+Panellists included

+    Francesca Greene, Debbie O’Brien, Jeremy Zimmerman (plus assistants),

+    Gillian Hawser, Suzy Korel, Sharon Levinson, Janet Hampson, Sophie Marshall,

+    Gennie Radcliffe, Michael Syers, Kate Day, Hannah Miller, Helena Palmer,

+    Jill Trevellick, Laura Windows, John Cannon, Anne McNulty, John Manning,

+    Sooki McShane, Toby Whale, Sarah Hughes, Carolyn McLeod, Derek Barnes, Carl

+    Proctor, Joyce Nettles, Kelly Hendry, Victor Jenkins, Lou Clouter, Alastair

+    Coomer, Tree Petts, Annie Rowe, Ros Hubbard, Jane Deitch, Jane Frisby,

+    Danielle Tarento, Aisha Walters, Manuel Puro, Nadine Rennie, Neil

+    Rutherford, Matt Selby, Belinda Norcliffe, Michael Cox, Richard Evans, Ginny

+    Schiller, Andrea Clark and Emily Jones, Suzanne Smith, Heather Basten,

+    Hannah Ashby-Ward, Grace Hudson and David Grindrod.
+The seminars have been

+    chaired by Christine Payne, Equity’s former General Secretary, and Ian

+    Manborde, Equity’s Equalities Organizer.

     CPMA Tenth Birthday celebration on June 21st 2012

-The CPMA celebrated its 10th birthday at the Concert Artiste’s Association in Covent Garden, London.
+    The CPMA celebrated its 10th birthday at the Concert Artiste’s Association

+    in Covent Garden, London.

     Thirteen CPMA member-agencies were represented.
-Guests included Martin Brown (Equity’s Assistant General Secretary), and BBC Casting Director Derek Barnes.
+Guests included Martin Brown

+    (Equity’s Assistant General Secretary at the time), and BBC Casting Director

+    Derek Barnes.
 Martin said Equity welcomed the creation of the CPMA.
+Reasons

-Reasons included the CPMA’s Code of Conduct and the professionalism of co-op agencies.
-Nearly all actors in co-op agencies are Equity members, and Equity membership is actively promoted.
-The CPMA has a constructive relationship with Equity and is frequently consulted about industry developments.
+    included the CPMA’s Code of Conduct and the professionalism of co-op

+    agencies.
+Nearly all actors in co-op agencies are Equity members, and Equity

+    membership is actively promoted.
+The CPMA has a constructive relationship

+    with Equity and is frequently consulted about industry developments.